 Wilderness First Aid is an important skill for anyone who spends time in the mountains.
-Even hikers, climbers, and skiers who do short day trips can quickly find a situation has turned disasterous without basic wilderness first aid skills.
+Even hikers, climbers, and skiers who do short day trips can quickly find a situation has turned disastrous without basic wilderness first aid skills.
 We run two types of wilderness first aid courses – a basic and an advanced.
 The reasons for taking one program or another vary by individual but there are a few important distinctions.
 The Wilderness First Responder Course is the standard for outdoor professionals but is also recommended for adventurers who spend a lot of time in the backcountry where emergency response time is not immediate.
 Patient stabilization by using resources at your fingertips are essential skills.

 The Wilderness Remote Responder will give participants basic first aid skills to address wilderness medical emergencies and is the minimum recommended training for anyone who spends time outdoors.

 The 80 Hour Advanced Adventure Medic Program is one of only two Wilderness First Aid Courses that is recognized by Alberta Workplace Health and Safety as an Advanced First Aid Certificate.
 We believe this speaks to the high-quality curriculum, instructors, and materials that are utilized to deliver this training.
 Before choosing what training is appropriate for you it is important to familiarize yourself with the certification levels in addition to the skills learned.

-Most outdoor professionals will require this course as a condition of eployment.
-The course is considered an advanced 80 hour wilderness first aid course.
+Most outdoor professionals will require this course as a condition of employment.
+The course is considered an advanced 80-hour wilderness first aid course.
 We deliver this course over a 10 day period.
 It is a significant investment in your outdoor training.